slate-studio/activeadmin-blog/README.md

-## activeadmin-mongoid-blog
+## activeadmin-blog

-Blog app on the top of activeadmin and mongoid, using redactor and select2 plugins.
-Could be useful for almost every activeadmin based project.
+Blog app on the top of activeadmin and mongoid.

 ## Quick install